San Francisco Contemporary Music Players: Artistic collaborations

 In 1983, Frank Zappa led the ensemble in performing music by Edgard Varèse.
 The concert, which was emceed by Jefferson Airplane vocalist Grace Slick and held in the San Francisco Opera House, attracted an audience of more than 2,000 people.
 In 1997, electric guitarist Bill Frisell and drummer Joey Baron appeared as soloists with the ensemble, performing Steven Mackey’s concerto, Deal.
-Later the same year, vocalist Dawn Upshaw appeared with the ensemble in a performance of George Crumb’s Ancient Voices of Children.
+Later the same year, soprano Dawn Upshaw appeared with the ensemble in a performance of George Crumb’s Ancient Voices of Children.

+In 2023, San Francisco Contemporary Music Players began a collaboration with ARTZenter Institute to manage and serve as the performing ensemble for that organization's Emerging Composer Completion Grants.
+Over the first three years of the project, the partners have provided 63 grants to 46 composers currently enrolled in degree-granting programs across the U.S. and presented 24 world premieres at San Francisco’s Herbst Theatre.

+In 2024, the Contemporary Music Players presented the Pierrot RE:Wind Mini Festival in celebration of the 150^{th} anniversary of Arnold Schoenberg’s birth.
+The two concerts featured music by Kevin Day, Andrew Norman, Katherine Balch, Massimo Lauricella, Mason Bates, Joan Tower, and Jessie Montgomery.
+The mini-festival culminated in a performance of Schoenberg’s iconic Pierrot Lunaire with an animated video by Simona Fitcal utilizing imagery from Schoenberg’s own paintings and drawings.
+The video was created with resources provided by the Arnold Schoenberg Institute (Vienna).